 Sebastian is gradually sidelined as we get further involved in his family, until he disappears from the narrative altogether, except as a ghostly figure in people's stories, a broken, alcoholic man seeking salvation abroad.
 As silly and as maddening as at times he was, the early Sebastian is sorely missed as the novel takes a more traditional turn.

 A character references Antic Hay at one point: Aldous Huxley's novel is called the "book of the moment" (apparently this is 1923).
 Like several Huxley novels, Antic Hay satirizes aimless young intellectuals and artists after the First World War, while suggesting more serious underlying—often spiritual—matters being worked out.
 It may be Waugh is attempting something similar in Brideshead Revisited, and this is to be appreciated.
 But moving into the embrace of the most conventional of religions at the behest of the dying aristocratic class is hardly a bold advance into relevance.

 Waugh is supposed to have predicted a rough going for his novel due to its religious content.
 There may be something to this.
 But it's only part of the problem that makes this novel appear less relevant each time I read it.

-Despite Brideshead Revisited's great writing, uncanny dialogue, and engaging characters, I wonder how much longer we will still read—or care about—this novel.
+Despite the nkvel featuring some great writing, uncanny dialogue, and engaging characters, I wonder how much longer we will still care to revisit Brideshead.